| | |

 wood floor refinishing how to and guide to picking and applying the right white stain

-On day 2, I went back over for the staining.
 My ultimate goal was to achieve a pickled finish on her floors.
 I picked up a can of pickling stain in white.
 We started experimenting with the finish in one corner of the room.
 We both noticed that we really liked the look of the stain when we left it on and didn’t wipe it off.

 white pickling stain for floors

 But my friend agreed to proceed with this finish.
 We stained the whole room by hand.
 Here is how they looked when we were done.
 I was happy with the results.
-I liked that they had a whitewashed look but that you could still see some of the wood showing through.
+I liked that they had a whitewashed look, but that you could still see some of the wood showing through.

-How To WhiteWash With Paint
+How To Whitewash Floors With Paint

 how to whitewash floors with paint

 When I returned from vacation, I went back over to finish these floors once and for all.
-After round one, I wasn’t going to attempt the stain again so I decided to try a whitewash finish with paint instead.

-Using the dry brush method, I painted it onto the floors.
-How that works is, you brush on the paint very lightly and keep going until there is absolutely nothing left on the brush.
+With dry brushing, you will brush the paint on very lightly and keep going until there is absolutely nothing left on the brush.
 I applied it heavier in some spots than others to cover up some of the floor’s imperfections and to give an overall weathered look.
-If you want it more even, wipe the brush off onto cardboard before applying to the floors.
+If you want it to be more even, wipe the brush off onto cardboard before applying it to the floors.

 Sealing Painted Wood Floors

-water based clear polyurethane sealer for floors that won't yellow
+wood floor refinishing - water based clear polyurethane sealer for floors that won't yellow

-Once I was finally done with the finish on the floors, it was time to seal them.
 I used a clear polyurethane in a matte finish.
 From what I understand, it doesn’t matter if you use polyurethane or polyacrylic, but what you need to be aware of is whether or not it’s water-based.
 The water-based sealers are much less likely to yellow over time than the oil-based.
 The water-based sealers dry faster as well.

 To apply my polyurethane, I used the SMART Roller from Wagner Spray Tech.
 It has a built-in reservoir that holds up to 22 ounces of paint, eliminating the need to continuously stop and reload the roller.